Posted by Kai Knudsen, Senior Physician in Anesthesia & Intensive Care. Sahlgrenska University Hospital.

 At least 10 hours between given LMWH (Klexane® or Fragmin®) and EDA insertion or catheter adjustment.
 EDA is withdrawn > 2 hours before or > 10 hours after given LMWH.
-Control of motoring (Bromage) after 6, 8 and 12 hours after the extracted epidural catheter.
+Control of motoring block (Bromage) after 6, 8 and 12 hours after the extracted epidural catheter.
 Documented!
-CAD should remain 6 hours after withdrawal of epidural catheter.
+Urinary catheter should remain 6 hours after withdrawal of epidural catheter.

 Epidural hematoma is a rare but serious complication that requires immediate treatment.
 Symptoms: Pain in the back and sometimes in the legs as well as increasing paralysis in the legs.
 Epidural abscess is another serious complication that requires immediate treatment.
 Symptoms: Fever, general discomfort, back pain and increasing paralysis of the legs.
 In case of suspicion of the above complications, the infusion in the EDA should be discontinued and anesthetist will be contacted immediately!

 |Controls of motor skills, sedation, nausea and itching|

 |Score||0 p||1 p||2 p||3 p|